cleanlab/cleanlab/README.md

 <br/>

 There's nothing you need to do if your model already has `.fit()`, `.predict()`, and `.predict_proba()` methods.
-Otherwise just wrap your custom model into a Python class that inherits the `sklearn.base.BaseEstimator`:
+Otherwise, just wrap your custom model into a Python class that inherits the `sklearn.base.BaseEstimator`:

 ``` python
 from sklearn.base import BaseEstimator